 Compare prices at 2 resellers Pros: Soft, comfortable fit, stretchy, ripstop material, classy design for versatile use

 Cons: Large fit; tricky to size, dark colors

 The Columbia Silver Ridge Lite is a soft, breathable shirt with a collar and buttons.
 It's made of 100% ripstop polyester and has a UPF value of 40.
 This top features two velcro chest pockets, a zippered hip pocket and button tabs to roll up the sleeves.

 Comfort & Fit

-The Silver Ridge Lite sports tab sleeves, back vents, and two chest pockets.
-It was the only button-up shirt in this review to have a hidden zippered hip pocket.
+This garment sports tab sleeves, back vents, and two chest pockets.
+It is also the only button-up shirt in this review to have a hidden zippered hip pocket.

 As a runner-up for the most versatile sun shirt in this review (which went to the REI Sahara), the main reason the Silver Ridge Lite didn't get that award is the seam placement in the armpits.
 While we don't have an issue with this during regular wear, it does cause some discomfort during paddle sports.
 We feel that this shirt is a great hiking and backpacking shirt, with the bonus of being classy enough to wear out on the town.